TESOL Courses and Curriculum

 Western’s interdisciplinary TESOL Certificate Program is designed to provide training in linguistics, grammar, second language acquisition, and methodology.
 Participants receive hands-on experience with language learners, culminating in a mentored teaching practicum, which students can complete in their home community or internationally.

-Most students finish in 3 academic quarters (9 months), but the program easily allows for extension to up to 2 years or an intensive 2 quarter (6 month) option with our intensive option.
-Check out the sample schedules below for some options.
+Most students finish in 3 academic quarters (9 months), but the program easily allows for extension to up to 2 years.
+Check out the below for some options.

 Coursework can also be integrated into undergraduate or graduate programs at Western.
 Undergraduates can earn a minor in TESOL and important upper-division credits.
 Linguistics and American Cultural Studies welcome a concentration in TESOL within the majors.
 The master’s degree in Adult & Higher Education allows TESOL credits to be used as program electives under advisement.
 The program provides recognized academic credit that may be transferable to other institutions.
 Contact us for details!